cheshire-cat-ai/docs/mkdocs/index.md

 _TODO explain the main process of conversation between the Cat and the user_

-It is an API-first framework, making it seamlessly integrable with your pre-existing product.

 The Cheshire Cat embeds a long-term memory system to save the user's input locally and it answers knowing the context of previous conversations.
 You can also feed text documents in the Cat's memory system to enrich the agent's contextual information and ask it to